 • Columbia Protocol askers include doctors, nurses, physician assistants, mental health counselors, and other healthcare staff, such as technicians, pharmacists, and facility personnel, who interact with patients and families.

-• Askers conduct assessments in hospitals, doctors’ offices, and clinics and at counseling centers, behavioral healthcare facilities, addiction centers, and caregiver services locations.
+• Askers conduct screening in hospitals, doctors’ offices, and clinics and at counseling centers, behavioral healthcare facilities, addiction centers, and caregiver services locations.

 Military